Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Generalities on scattering matrices, poles, hadron masses and widths

 The unitary scattering amplitude $S$ for {\it one-channel scattering} ($D\bar D$ or $D_s\bar D_s$) of spin-less particles in partial wave $l$ is generally parametrized in terms of the energy-dependent phase shift $\delta(E_{cm})$,

 where $\rho\equiv 2p/E_{cm}$, $p$ denotes the momentum of the scattering particles in the center-of-momentum frame and $t$ is the scattering amplitude.
-The Heaviside function $\theta(E_{cm}-2m)$ ensures that $S$ is trivial below the threshold.
 The factors $p^{-2l}$ in front of $\tilde K^{-1}$ lead to smooth behavior close to the threshold.
 In the case of $t$ exhibiting simple Breit-Wigner type behavior, $\tilde K^{-1}/E_{cm}$ falls linearly as a function of $E_{cm}^2$,

 The phase shift equals $\pi/2$ at $E_{cm}=m_R$, while the width $\Gamma(E_{cm})$ is parametrized in terms of the coupling $g$ and the phase space. $S$, $t$, $\tilde K$ and $\delta$ depend on $E_{cm}$ and partial wave $l$ (the dependence on $l$ is not written explicitly).